AdobeDocs/creative-cloud-enterprise-learn.en/help/stock/overview-stock.md

     <div>
    <a href="assets/CreateaUniqueEditorialGraphicwithAfterEffectsandAdobeStock.pdf"><strong>Animate an Adobe Stock vector illustration in Photoshop (PDF)</strong></a>
     </div>
-    <em>By combining After Effects with Adobe Stock, you can quickly create stunning special effects that will help you visually tell a story</em>
+    <em>By combining After Effects with Adobe Stock, you can quickly create stunning special effects that help you visually tell a story</em>
     <br>
   </td>
    <td>